 3. Who selects the grant winners?

-We have a committee that includes a local artist, arts administrator, and someone from the national Regional Regranting family.
-Check back soon to learn more about our panel!
+We have a committee that includes local artists, arts administrators, a former Thrive recipient, and someone from the National Regional Regranting family.

 4. How are the applications scored?

 All applications will be scored on the following categories: Career Altering Potential, Artistic Merit, Community Impact, and Ability to Complete.
-"Extra Credit" will be given to projects that: serves under-represented regions of Oklahoma, include artist(s) Native Peoples/People of Color, and/or utilizes collaboration.
+Preference will be shown to projects that: serve under-represented regions of Oklahoma, include Native Peoples/People of Color, and/or utilize collaboration.
 View the full rubric here.